PROBLEM WITH THIS WEBPAGE?

 S. R. (2013).
 “The U.S. Catholic Bishops, ‘Religious Freedom,’ and the 2012 Election Campaign: A Reflection.”
 Rhetoric & Public Affairs 16: 369-383.

 Goldzwig, Steven, (2009-2010).
 Commencing the rationale for war: GeorgeW.
 Bush’s address at WestPoint, June 1, 2002.
 Journal for theStudy of Peace & Conflict, 53-76.

 Goldzwig, Steven (2006).
 Demagoguery, democratic dissent, and ‘re-visioning’ democracy.”
 Rhetoric & Public Affairs 9, 471-478.

 Goldzwig, Steven and Bostdorff, D. (2005).
 History, collective memory, and the appropriation of Martin Luther King, Jr.: Reagan’s rhetorical legacy.
 Presidential Studies Quarterly, 35, 661-690.

-“The Rhetorical Antecedents to Vietnam, 1945-1965” (with Gregory A. Olson & George N. Dionisopoulos).
-In Martin J. Medhuirst (ed.)
+“The Rhetorical Antecedents to Vietnam, 1945-1965” (with Gregory A. Olson & George N. Dionisopoulos). [pp. 303-363].
+In Martin J. Medhurst (ed.)
 A Rhetorical History of the United States: Significant Moments in American Public Discourse, Vol. VIII.
-East Lansing: Michigan State University Press.
-Anticipated date of publication: March 2018.
+East Lansing: Michigan State University Press, 2018.